Educational Programs

 Grades K – 3 | 75 MINS

 Reflecting on the history of the place we now call Guelph, students will connect the past to the present to understand change over time.
 Through community connections, and centered in local perspectives, students will explore the history of natural and built features of the local landscape while discovering their own relationship with the land and water around us.
-Learning modules include Where the Rivers Meet, the City Gallery, the City Lookout, and a Community Beehive creative activity.
+Learning modules include Where the Rivers Meet, the City Gallery, interactive time in our feature exhibition Weaving Cultural Identities, and a Community Beehive creative activity.

 Curriculum Links